nusrobomaster/Dart-FYP/docs/Z Dart Robot - Electrical & Software.md

   <tr>
     <td>System Status and Feedback Display</td>
     <td>
-      Update the touchscreen with motor status, angles, tension, and lock state, and show errors for motor or sensor faults (Not shown but useful).
+      Update the touchscreen with motor status, angles, tension, and lock state, and show errors for motor or sensor faults (Not shown in Figure 7.1 but useful).
     </td>
   </tr>